-During 2018/19 the committee continued to focus on the audit, assurance and risk management processes within the business, and maintained its oversight of financial and other regulatory requirements.
+During 2019/20 the committee continued to focus on the audit, assurance and risk management processes within the business, and maintained its oversight of financial and other regulatory requirements.
 There was particular focus on the significant and emerging risks facing the business, to enable the committee to better understand the areas of concern and provide assurance to the Board on the effectiveness of the associated internal controls.
-These included deep dives on readiness for the December 2018 timetable change, continued scrutiny of timetable capability following the May 2018 timetable change and reviewing the introduction of a business controls framework to improve assurance activity across the group.
+These included the Putting Passengers First programme, cyber security, Brexit and reviewing enhancements to the business controls framework to improve assurance activity across the group.